 Temporary erosion control measures would be used during construction to eliminate soil erosion and spread of invasive species.
 Generally, soils used for project construction would be acquired from the surrounding landscape where possible.
 Revegetation efforts will utilize species that are endemic to the area and are suitable for the soil types that exist within the project area.
 Reseeding efforts should also be initiated as soon as practical after construction is completed, and should include, in addition to grasses, native forbs and pollinator species to occupy the niches that invasive weeds may otherwise colonize.
 An increase in weed species is expected for the first one or two growing seasons after construction.
 A weed management plan will be developed by the applicant that specifies post-construction measures to be taken to identify and manage noxious weed species until the project area is revegetated with desirable species.
 These measures may include overseeding, controlled grazing, or chemical treatments depending on the species identified and the desired measure of control.

-Additional mitigation measures are proposed and outlined within the Biological Evaluation (BE) provided in Appendix C. If these are not sufficient, then the mitigation measures posed and agreed to by the USFWS will be implemented and documented.
+Additional mitigation measures are proposed and outlined within the Biological Assessment (BA) provided in Appendix C. As part of the consultation process under Section 7 of the ESA, the USFWS may add mitigation/conservation measures to protect listed species and their suitable habitat to ensure effects to listed species/suitable habitat are minimal and non-significant.

 Cultural Resources and Historic Properties